AntonLapshin/proxy-observable/README.md

 // array
 soldier.friends.on("any", (value, prev, e) => {
-  console.log(e); // "change", "pop", "shift" or any other method of Array });
+  // e is "change", "pop", "shift" or any other method of Array console.log(e);
+});
 soldier.friends[0] = "Mark Antony";
 soldier.friends.pop();